 The East Midlands and West Midlands Field Service teams recently combined to become one team continuing to offer two training sites.
 Each of the two Field Service and Health Protection Teams are co-located in the same shared office, which enables strong working relationships and collaboration.
-The teams co-located with UKHSA's real-time syndromic surveillance team which also offers the opportunity for collaboration.
+The Birmingham team is also co-located with UKHSA's real-time syndromic surveillance team which also offers the opportunity for collaboration.